maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_3_Create_a_Program_pitch_presentation.md

 # Task 3: Create a Campaign Pitch Presentation

 Using the Word document created in Task 2, leverage Copilot in PowerPoint to develop a pitch deck for your campaign idea.
-The presentation should be designed to communicate the vision, goals, and benefits of the proposed giving campaign to potential stakeholders or sponsors.
+The presentation should be designed to communicate the vision, goals, and benefits of the proposed Giving Campaign to potential stakeholders or sponsors.
 <BR>
 <BR>
 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">